runxuanjiang/math_and_programming_notes/systems_design/notes.md

 ### Relational Database Management Systems (RDBMS)
 * Data is organized in tables (example: SQL)
+    * Each data item is a row in the table, each of which contains multiple columns.
+        * Rows in the same table have the same columns
+    * Each column must contain the same type of value (defined by the schema)
 * Transactions satisfy ACID properties:
     * Atomicity - transactions are atomic (either the full transaction occurs or nothing occurs)
     * Consistency - database invariants are met before and after each transaction.